 When to Drink It?

 In Italy, a classic Negroni is a typical aperitivo cocktail.
 A pre-dinner drink that's supposed to prepare for your food.
 But a Mezcal Negroni is better served as an after-work drink.

 Other Negroni variations

 Since the Negroni is so popular, the number of variations of this drink is ever-growing.
 Some versions merely replace the base liquor, while others are completely different cocktails.

-Also, there are more drinks closely tied to the Negroni.
-One of them is the Boulevardier.
+Also, there are more drinks closely tied to the Negroni, like the Boulevardier.
 A classic cocktail with a similar recipe but based on Whiskey - typically Bourbon or Rye.